- Neurology - Child Neurology

 Coach, Stanford Pediatric Residency Coaching Program (2019 - Present)

-Board Certification: American Board of Pediatrics, Neurology - Child Neurology (2017)
+Board Certification: American Board of Psychiatry and Neurology, Neurology - Child Neurology (2017)

 Residency: Cincinnati Children's Hospital Medical Center (2016) OH